gitgovernance/monorepo/packages/core/README.md

 ### Core Principles

 1.  **Protocol-Driven**: The canonical JSON Schemas that define the governance protocol are bundled with the package and are the single source of truth for all data validation.
-2.  **Build-Time Generation**: Schemas and types are automatically generated from YAML protocols using `npm run prebuild` (complete pipeline) or individual commands, ensuring 100% coherence.
+2.  **Build-Time Generation**: Schemas and types are automatically generated from YAML protocols using `npm run prebuild` (pipeline) or individual commands, ensuring 100% coherence.
 3.  **Type Safety**: Strict TypeScript with no `any` to prevent compile-time errors.
 4.  **Event Coherence Guarantee**: Event payloads are derived from canonical records using TypeScript Utility Types, ensuring 100% consistency between system state and system events.
 5.  **Rich Errors**: Detailed, field-level validation errors to make debugging easier.